The most sustainable watches are vintage watches! Here’s a short history of these timepieces, and a bit about their celeb fans

 By Chiara Spagnoli Gabardi

-But women’s pieces they remained.
 It wasn’t until the Boer War, when Africa’s heat proved to be too much for the British, that men started to use them.
-They simply found it too hot to wear the required jacket to which they normally attached their ‘pocket’ watches, so they strapped them on to their wrists instead.
+They simply found it too hot to wear the required jacket to which they normally attached their ‘pocket’ watches.
+So they strapped them on to their wrists instead.

-Up to that point, men normally used pocket watches, which typically had an attached chain to allow them to be secured to a waistcoat, lapel or belt loop.
-They were frequently decorated with a silver or enamel pendant, often carrying the coat of arms for the owner’s family or club, to emphasise social identity.
+Up to that point, men normally used pocket watches.
+These typically had an attached chain to allow them to be secured to a waistcoat, lapel or belt loop.
+They were frequently decorated with a silver or enamel pendant.
+They also often carried the coat of arms for the owner’s family or club, to emphasise social identity.

-It’s this personal touch that makes vintage and antique watches increasingly popular today, along with the quality of the mechanics, the elegance of their style, and the charm of the object’s history.
+It’s this personal touch that makes vintage and antique watches increasingly popular today.
+That, along with the quality of the mechanics, the elegance of their style, and the charm of the object’s history.

 The brands that have remained in vogue over the centuries are those which helped give birth to the popularity of wristwatches: Rolex and Patek Philippe.
 In fact, the Supercomplication created by the latter brand is said to be the world’s most expensive vintage watch, ever: it was sold by Sheikh Mohammed bin Saud al Thani for a staggering $24 million dollars.